kurdin/console-remote/README.md

 ## Node.Js
-1) Install using npm as follows:
+1) Install module using npm as follows:
 ```
 $ npm install console-remote-client
 ```

-2) In your node apps.js use require to include and connect:
+2) In your node apps.js use require to include module and connect to remote server:

 ```
 var consolere = require('console-remote-client').connect('console.re','80','YOUR-CHANNEL-NAME');